publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schVII/m__us_usc_t22_s2797.md

  __MTCR Report Transmittals__

 [Pub.
-L. 106–280, title VII, § 704][/us/pl/106/280/s704], Oct.
+L. 106–280, title VII][/us/pl/106/280/tVII], § 704, Oct.
 6, 2000, [114 Stat.
 861][/us/stat/114/861], provided that:

 > “For purposes of section 71(d) of the Arms Export Control Act ([22 U.S.C.
 2797(d)][/us/usc/t22/s2797/d]), the requirement that reports under that section shall be transmitted to the Congress shall be considered to be a requirement that such reports shall be transmitted to the Committee on International Relations \[now Committee on Foreign Affairs\] of the House of Representatives and the Committee on Foreign Relations and the Committee on Banking, Housing and Urban Affairs of the Senate.”

  __Report on Missile Proliferation__

     [Pub.
 L. 101–510, div.
-A, title XVII, § 1704][/us/pl/101/510/s1704], Nov.
+A, title XVII][/us/pl/101/510/dA/tXVII], § 1704, Nov.
 5, 1990, [104 Stat.
 1749][/us/stat/104/1749], directed President to submit to Congress reports on international transfers of aircraft which the Secretary had reason to believe may be intended to be used for delivery of nuclear, biological, or chemical weapons and international transfers of MTCR equipment or technology to any country seeking to acquire such equipment or technology, and which provided for contents of reports, countries excluded from such reports, classification of information, and definitions, prior to repeal by [Pub.
 L. 102–190, div.
-A, title X, § 1097(g)][/us/pl/102/190/s1097/g], Dec.
+A, title X][/us/pl/102/190/dA/tX], § 1097(g), Dec.
 5, 1991, [105 Stat.
 1491][/us/stat/105/1491].

  __Ex.
 Ord.
 No. 12851.
 Administration of Proliferation Sanctions, Middle East Arms Control, and Related Congressional Reporting Responsibilities__